TeamSparkAI/mcp-registry/packages/mcp-registry-ux/tailwind_integration.md

 # Tailwind CSS Integration Guide

-This guide explains how to integrate `@teamsparkai/mcp-registry-ux` into a Tailwind CSS application, ensuring that package components use your application's Tailwind theme configuration.
+This guide explains how to integrate `@teamsparkai/mcp-registry-ux` into a Tailwind CSS application, ensuring that package components use your application's Tailwind theme configuration (including dark mode support).

 ## How It Works